perdix/tutorials/README.md

 - HTML&CSS
 - JavaScript
 - PHP
-- SvelteKit
+- Svelte/Kit

 If somethings is out of date, if you find any errors or if you want to add snippets, I am happy to accept any PRs.
+Just send me a message!